Skip to main content

 Post only appropriate and respectful content

 • Maintain confidentiality of College “trade secrets” and private or confidential information.
-Trade secrets may include information regarding development of systems, processes, products, know-how, and technology.
+Trade secrets may include information regarding the development of systems, processes, products, know-how, and technology.

 • Do not post internal reports, policies, procedures, or other internal business-related confidential communications.